p-g1/WeatherApp/README.md

 This would need to be discussed with the client/user to understand better their requirements.

 Cross-device compatability
 Effort has been made to design a responsive app.
-Testing has shown it to be consistent across landscape oriented devices / screens of different sizes however portrait oriented screen are not yet catered for.
+Testing has shown it to be consistent across landscape oriented devices / screens of different sizes however portrait oriented screens are not yet catered for.

 -

 Technical Debt:

-CSS Clean Up / Sass implementation
+CSS Clean Up / Sass implementation:

 In current form CSS has a mis-match of unit types (vw/vh/%) from testing for responsive design.
 This should be cleaned up.

 Styling is all done in plain CSS.
 The file could be made more maintainable using a pre-processor like Sass.

-Testing
+Testing:

 Other than catching an API response error there are no tests.
 Some would need to be written.

+Security:

 Personal API Key isn't masked currently.
 I'm hoping the hackers aren't trying to use my weather API.
 Should be fixed.